rperezme-data/H14_JavaScript-Challenge/README.md

-# JavaScript-challenge
-## Web App: JavaScript and DOM Manipulation
+# Web App: JavaScript and DOM Manipulation

 ### Description
 HTML webpage that creates a table dynamically based upon a given dataset.
 The application allows users to filter the table data for specific values.